isabella232/Specs-18/MainenanceProcess/index.md

 E.g.
 A user defines a variable in the Maintenance Task variables grid called `LastDeployAcmeWebApp`.
 When setting the variable they select it's type as `Deployment` and are prompted to select a project.
 They select the `AcmeWebApp` project and are then prompted with input to select a specific, previous specific deployment or the option for `latest` or `previous`.
 The user selects `latest`.
 When the maintenance task runs it retrieves the _latest_ deployment for that project in the same context as the currently executing maintenance task (environment/tenant).
 This may be the full variable manifest or it may just be the variables the user has explicitly opted to retrieve via the `set-OctopusVarible` cmdlet.
 The variables are now available via standard octostache dot-notation so that the task can access `#{LastDeploymentAcmeWebApp.DeployedUrl}` endpoint which tends to change between deployments.

-## Vision Fit ##
-### Octopus as Enterprise ###
-n/a

-### Octopus as Cloud-First ###
-Maintenance processes are a piece that lays the groundwork for the development of `Transient Environments`.
-In order to provided the ability to provision/de-provision entire environments on-the-fly, it is through the invocation of maintenance processes that might involve steps like an `AWS CloudFormation` step type to set up the new infrastructure.

-### Octopus as Hosted ###
-n/a